byuitechops/for-the-strength-of-developers/Introduction/coding.md

     ```
     cls
     ```
+3. To use the most recent command, use the ↑ and ↓ buttons on your keyboard to scroll through your most recent commands.
+You can also use F7 while in CMD to view your last 6-7 commands and choose from those.

 1. Open in CMD from File Directory
     * Use your file directory and go to the folder you'd like to open in the command line. then use the keybinding  **Shift+right click** and choose "open in command window"
     * If Command Window does not show up, you can choose to